jmeder2/Joshuas-Career-Expo-App-iOS/README.md

 * Companies
   - A list of companies I wanted to visit, their logo, and their booth number
+  - **Note:** This view seem to have broken with the release of iOS 9
 * Booth Map
   - A pinch-able zoomable map of the Career Expo Floor that included booth numbers
 * Profile